lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	files at various levels that can enable the tracepoints when a "1" is written to them.

-	See events.rst for more information.
+	See events.txt for more information.

   set_event:

 	By echoing in the event into this file, will enable that event.

-	See events.rst for more information.
+	See events.txt for more information.

   available_events:

 	A list of events that can be enabled in tracing.

-	See events.rst for more information.
+	See events.txt for more information.

   timestamp_mode: